 Kate Cairns is an Assistant Professor in the Department of Childhood Studies at Rutgers University.
 Her work brings a feminist perspective to the politics of childhood, with particular focus on how young people are positioned as the promise or threat of collective futures.
-She has investigated this dynamic across multiple realms, including neoliberal education reform, maternal foodwork, and urban agriculture.
+She has investigated this dynamic across multiple realms, including neoliberal education reform, maternal foodwork, and youth urban agriculture.
 Kate is the coauthor of Food and Femininity (Bloomsbury 2015) and Introducing Sociology Using the Stuff of Everyday Life (Routledge 2017).
-Her current research examines efforts to connect children and young people with their food, theories of social reproduction, and youth struggles for environmental justice.
+Her current research examines efforts to connect children and young people with their food, feminist theories of social reproduction, and youth struggles for environmental justice.

 Kate is a member of the Common Worlds Research Collective, and serves on the editorial boards for Contemporary Sociology, Curriculum Inquiry, and the Critical Perspectives on Youth series with NYU Press.